schellenberg/computerscience20/_sources/Python/Overview/VariablesAndDataTypes.rst

 Practice Problems
 ------------------

 Try the following practice problems.
 Be sure that you know how to do the question with paper/pencil before you attempt to write a solution in Python!
 You can either work directly in the textbook, or using Thonny.
-Either way, copy/paste your finished code into Thonny and save your solution into your Computer Science 20 folder when you finish!
+Either way, be sure to save your solution into your Computer Science 20 folder when you finish!

 .. note:: Remember that every time you take ``input()`` from the user, the data type of that input will be a string!
 You might want to look back at :ref:`type_casting_functions`.